LycheeOrg/Lychee/developer-notes.md

 With respect to functional behaviour, we have two "broken" mappings that should not be used.

  - The method `Blueprint::timestamp` maps to the MySQL type `TIMESTAMP` which performs auto-conversion, but the PostgreSQL type `TIMESTAMP WITHOUT TIME ZONE` does not.
- - The method `Blueprint::datetime_tz` maps to the MySQL type `DATETIME` which lacks auto-coversion, but the PostgreSQL type `TIMESTAMP WITH TIME ZONE` converts values.
+ - The method `Blueprint::datetime_tz` maps to the MySQL type `DATETIME` which lacks auto-conversion, but the PostgreSQL type `TIMESTAMP WITH TIME ZONE` converts values.

 This means only the methods `timestamp_tz` and `datetime` are usable in a DB-independent manner.
-Also the convenient method `timestamps` must not be used.
+Also, the convenient method `timestamps` must not be used.
 Taking into account the conclusion from above, the Lychee Application only uses `Blueprint::datetime`, because it shows identical behaviour for each DBMS and has no year-2038-problem on MySQL.